rl-institut/multi-vector-simulator/docs/model/eland_requirements.rst

 :ToDo:

 To ease the data input for the end-user, more processing could be included here (option a)).
-For example, the `feedinlib` could be used to fetch the specific PV generation profiles with following data:
+For example, the :code:`feedinlib` could be used to fetch the specific PV generation profiles with following data:

 * Longitude and latitude
 * Module or efficiency